awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-store-restore.md

 + Store the AMI in an S3 bucket in the current Region by using `CreateStoreImageTask`\.
 In this example, the S3 bucket is located in `us-east-2`\.
 For an example command, see [Store an AMI in an S3 bucket](#store-ami)\.
 + Monitor the progress of the store task by using `DescribeStoreImageTasks`\.
 The object becomes visible in the S3 bucket when the task is completed\.
 For an example command, see [Describe the progress of an AMI store task](#describe-store-ami)\.
 + Copy the stored AMI object to an S3 bucket in the target partition using a procedure of your choice\.
 In this example, the S3 bucket is located in `us-gov-east-1`\.
+**Note**
+Because you need different AWS credentials for each partition, you can’t copy an S3 object directly from one partition to another\.
+The process for copying an S3 object across partitions is outside the scope of this documentation\.
+We provide the following copy processes as examples, but you must use the copy process that meets your security requirements\.
+To copy one AMI across partitions, the copy process could be as straightforward as the following: [Download the object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/download-objects.html) from the source bucket to an intermediate host \(for example, an EC2 instance or a laptop\), and then [upload the object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) from the intermediate host to the source bucket\.
+For each stage of the process, use the AWS credentials for the partition\.
+For more sustained usage, consider developing an application that manages the copies, potentially using S3 [multipart downloads and uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html)\.
 + Restore the AMI from the S3 bucket in the target partition by using `CreateRestoreImageTask`\.
 In this example, the S3 bucket is located in `us-gov-east-1`\.
 For an example command, see [Restore an AMI from an S3 bucket](#restore-ami)\.
 + Monitor the progress of the restore task by describing the AMI to check when its state becomes available\.
 You can also monitor the progress percentages of the snapshots that make up the restored AMI by describing the snapshots\.